bravoalpha79/MothRadar/TESTING.md

 _Validation: Revalidate HTML code of base.html.
 Re-check display of Create ticket button on test screen and on larger screens._

 Outcome: HTML code revalidated OK.
-Create ticket button isplay unchanged on large+ screens, issue no longer present on test screen and sizes below large.
+Create ticket button display unchanged on large+ screens, issue no longer present on test screen and sizes below large.
 Issue resolved.

 **Conclusion: Issue #5 is fixed and can be closed.**
 ***